AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 ![](../assets/iab/dataset-enable-profile.png)

 ## Next steps

 By following this tutorial, you have created a [!DNL Profile]-enabled dataset that can now be used to collect customer consent data.
-If you followed the optional steps, you have also created a [!DNL Profile]-enabled dataset that can be used to track consent preference changes over time.

-You can now return to the [IAB TCF 2.0 overview](./overview.md#merge-policies) to continue the process of configuring [!DNL Real-time CDP] for TCF 2.0 compliance.
+You can now return to the IAB TCF 2.0 overview to continue to the next step of [configuring your merge policies](./overview.md#merge-policies) to include your newly created dataset in the precedence list.